Organizing the Eleventy config file

 Eleventy Meetup

-I attended Eleventy Meetup Ep.
-12 on March 16, 2023 and gave a short talk based on this article!
+I was invited as a speaker at the Eleventy Meetup Ep.
+12 on March 16, 2023 and gave a short talk based on this article.

-I try to keep my articles up to date.
+I try to keep my articles up to date, and of course I could be wrong, or there could be a better solution.
 If you see something that is not true (anymore), or something that should be mentioned, feel free to edit the article on GitHub.

 Webmentions